RSE-Cambridge/iris-magnum/manila-csi/README.md

 Networking to CephFS
 --------------------

-By default, the cluster launched via [magnum-tour](../magnum-tour/README.md) adds an extra networking interface for `cumulus-internal` network which ensures a direct route to the CephFS nodes.
+By default, clusters launched through [magnum-tour](../magnum-tour/README.md) applies `extra_network=cumulus-internal` label which ensures a direct route to the CephFS nodes.

 Step 1: Deploy Ceph CSI
 -----------------------